schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 ---

-Now that you have installed mBlock on your computer, go ahead and start it, if not already done so.
+Now that you have installed mBlock on your computer, go ahead and start it, if you have not already done so.

 In this chapter you will not use the mBot yet.
 Instead, you will learn how to manipulate the movement of the Panda sprite by writing a simple Scratch program.
 As you do that, you will learn how to use some of the most common Scratch programming blocks.